the-other-james/cFS/VDD.md

   - **Schedular: [sch_lab](https://github.com/nasa/sch_lab)** - Version 2.3.0
   - **Telemetry Output: [to_lab](https://github.com/nasa/to_lab)** - Version 2.3.0

-Backwards or cross compatibility is not supported between the cFE, OSAL, and PSP.
+Backwards or cross compatibility is not supported between the cFE, OSAL, and PSP for this release.
+Recommendation is to update all or none.
 Application verification against this version are documented on the https://github.com/nasa/cFS/.
 Lab Tools and Lab Applications are also dependent on the latest releases and not generally backwards compatible.
 The released bundle associates the versions that have been tested together.